franklinqin0/blog/docs/algo/find-words.md

 Let $n$ be length of `str` and $m$ length of `dict`.
 There are two pointers, `i` in `str` and `j` in `dict`.

 Brute force solution is to compare 2 pointers until `i` gets to end of `str`.
 This is not time efficient especially when `str` is long.
-So we need to preprocess w/ data structures such as matrix or HashMap.
+So we need to preprocess w/ data structures such as matrix or hashmap.

 The first method is best among the following three.